dannisliang/vongott-unity/vongott/Docs/Story/Scenes/01_tutorial.md

 ( player is tipped out of the incubator )

-- Miguel: "Now just try out the basics.
-Running, jumping, looking and crouching."
-- Miguel: "This really should be no problem at all."
+- Miguel: "Now just try moving around.
+This really should be no problem at all."
-- Miguel: "Come on back and talk to me when you've gotten comfortable moving around."
+- Miguel: "Come on back and talk to me when you've gotten comfortable with your legs and whatnot."

 ( prompt: use [arrow keys] to move, press [space] to jump, [shift] to crouch and look around with your mouse )